The best cookie cutters and cookie tools for bakers | CNN Underscored

 $5 at Amazon

-This set of Chicago Metallic round cookie cutters has four stainless steel circles that measure between two and three-inches in diameter (the latter being a cookie big enough to share).
-It comes with a ring, so you could hang the cookie cutters on a hook after a quick rinse with warm soapy water.
-Bushman likes circles and squares because you cut corners or edges to form new shapes and the simple geometric cutters also work for biscuits and scones.
+This set of Chicago Metallic round cookie cutters has four stainless steel circles that measure between 2 and 3 inches in diameter (the latter being a cookie big enough to share).
+It comes with a ring, so you could hang the cookie cutters on a hook after a quick rinse with warm, soapy water.
+Bushman likes circles and squares because you cut corners or edges to form new shapes, and the simple geometric cutters also work for biscuits and scones.

 $20 at Amazon